marqo-ai/marqo/examples/ClothingCLI/README.md

     python3 -m http.server 8222
     ```
     This is for the marqo docker container to read files from local os.
-    For more info on this please visit [this link](https://github.com/marqo-ai/marqo/issues/35).

 3. Make sure to run the Marqo docker container via the following command:
     ```